The Dynamical Landscape of Beggar-My-Neighbour: Ultra-long Matches, Loops, and Infinite Matches: Dynamical landscape and open problems

 Finally, brute-force exploration combined with a refined reversed reconstruction of game trajectories reveal a rich scenario also for infinite games entering a loop at the beginning of the match or after some transient (Sections \ref{sec:R1}-\ref{sec:inf-starting-loops}).

-The above considerations bring us to a core of non-trivial, instructive open questions that certainly deserve being addressed and are the object of our future investigation. \emph{Apparently} they are specific of the Beggar-My-Neighbour landscape, but evidently their understanding requires the usage of theoretical and numerical tools, and presumably the developments of new conceptual and practical approaches, of general relevance at the crossroads of mathematical logic, descriptive set theory, combinatorial game theory, game theory on graphs, etc.
+The above considerations bring us to a core of non-trivial, instructive open questions that certainly deserve to be addressed and are the object of our future investigation. \emph{Apparently} they are specific to the Beggar-My-Neighbour landscape, but evidently their understanding requires the use of theoretical and numerical tools, and presumably the development of new conceptual and practical approaches, of general relevance at the crossroads of mathematical logic, descriptive set theory, combinatorial game theory, game theory on graphs, etc.

 We complete this Section and the present work with a selected list of such open problems.

 \textbf{Completion of the dynamical landscape.} Construct explicit examples for the currently hypothetical trajectory types depicted in Figure \ref{fig:game_topology} and not detected (yet?), specifically: merging trajectories that proceed to a finite termination (collisions), and loops accessible via a single unique transient history (non-branching entry).